VOL. III - CHAPTER 5

 James Richard Barton died on 13 May 1958 at Bexhill Hospital (Reg Gen June Qtr 1958 Battle 5h 12).
 Probate was granted to Gracie Joan Barton.
 His estate was worth £2,181.
 18s.

-After her husband's death Joan returned to a career in nursing before moving back to live with her son at Bywood, Ninfield.
-In her later years she moved to be nearer her son.
-Gracie Joan Barton died in November 1998 aged 92 (Reg Gen November 1998 Milton Keynes A21B 29)
+After her husband's death "Joan" returned to a career in social care before moving back to live, initially with her son "Bill" and his family at Bywood, Ninfield, remaining there when he moved his family to Milton Keynes in 1972.
+In her later years she moved to be nearer her sons.
+Gracie Joan Barton died in November 1998 aged 92 (Reg Gen November 1998 Milton Keynes A21B 29).

-William Arthur Barton married Barbara Joy Veness on 15 November 1958 at St Mary The Virgin, Ninfield.
+Bill married Barbara Joy Veness on 15 November 1958 at St Mary the Virgin, Ninfield.

 - Nicholas James Barton